Vol. 01 — Lifecycle Portfolio

 1. I

-Cross-channel orchestration — email, SMS, product, support — turns isolated touchpoints into a network customers can lean on.
+Cross-channel orchestration (email, SMS, product, support) turns isolated touchpoints into a network customers can lean on. connection between PM and lifecycle - discovery, test, KPI, validate, repeat.

 2. II